 It is important to further consider the aggregation of government policies or tactics as they relate to the use and observability of different forms of repression.
-Substantively, there is substantial evidence that certain forms of human rights abuses, what Cingranelli and Filippov (2018) label as "lesser forms of abuse" were under-reported in earlier periods, particularly during periods when more egregious forms of abuse were prevalent.
-If the presence of one repressive tactic reduces the probability that another tactic is observed by a monitoring organization or dampens the retribution faced by a leader caught using the tactic, those tactics may be complements, which makes observing each type of abuse difficult as the scale of other abuses increases (Fariss and Schnakenberg, 2014).
-This first idea is consistent with Brysk (1994), who argues that "[i]ncidents of kidnapping and torture which would register as human violations elsewhere did not count in Argentina.
-The volume of worse rights abuses set a perverse benchmark and absorbed monitoring capabilities" (pg 681).
+Substantively, there is substantial evidence that certain forms of human rights abuses, what Cingranelli and Filippov (2018) label "lesser forms of abuse," were under-reported in earlier periods, particularly during the periods when more egregious forms of abuse were prevalent.
+If the presence of one repressive tactic reduces the probability that another tactic is observed by a monitoring organization or dampens the retribution faced by a leader caught using the tactic, those tactics may be complements, which makes observing each type of abuse difficult as the scale of other abuses increases (Fariss and Schnakenberg 2014).
+This is consistent with Brysk (1994, 681), who argues that "[i]ncidents of kidnapping and torture which would register as human violations elsewhere did not count in Argentina.
+The volume of worse rights abuses set a perverse benchmark and absorbed monitoring capabilities."

-This logic implicates how the documentation of abuses occurs in highly respectful cases as well.
-For example, the CIRI human rights project codes the highly transparent case of Sweden as a state that uses ill treatment and torture every year since 2005 (Eck and Fariss, 2018).
-What the insights from Brysk (1994) and Eck and Fariss (2018) reveal, is that certain forms of abuse are relatively easier to observe when the overall level of human rights abuse is low but relatively more difficult to observe when the overall level of human rights abuse is high.
+This logic implicates how the documentation of abuses occurs in respectful cases.
+For example, the CIRI human rights project codes the highly transparent case of Sweden as a state that uses ill-treatment and torture every year since 2005 (Eck and Fariss 2018).
+What the insights from Brysk (1994) and Eck and Fariss (2018) reveal is that certain forms of abuse are relatively easier to observe when the overall level of human rights abuse is low but relatively more difficult to observe when the overall level of human rights abuse is high.
 This is because monitoring capacity is not limitless but is increasingly effective as the volume of abuses decreases.
-This seems to be especially the case for instances of ill treatment and torture.
+This seems to be especially the case for documenting instances of ill-treatment and torture.

-As a tactic, torture and ill treatment may be intended to extract information from some individuals, whereas it may be used to the intimidation of others.
-Though the goals of the use of torture and ill treatment, or the ability of the state to structure institutions that completely eliminate the practice, likely varies within different states, the overall aggregation of information about the practice at the country-year level is empirically related to other instances of physical integrity abuse (Brysk, 1994; Eck and Fariss, 2018).
-Thus, observationally, it is more difficult for monitoring organizations to detect torture and ill treatment in comparison to the other forms of physical integrity rights abuse as the scale of abuses increases.
-In the new latent variable models below, I demonstrate that, consistent with this logic, information on torture and ill-treatment derived from the State Department reports is the most sensitive to the changing standard of accountability relative to the other event-based data but also all of the other standards-based categorical indicators as well.
+As a tactic, torture and ill-treatment may be intended to extract information from some individuals, whereas it may be used to the intimidation of others.
+Though the goals of torture or the ability of the state to structure institutions that completely eliminate the practice likely vary, the overall aggregation of information about the practice at the country-year level is empirically related to other instances of physical integrity abuse (Brysk 1994; Eck and Fariss 2018).
+Thus, it is more difficult for monitoring organizations to detect torture in comparison with the other forms of physical integrity rights abuse as the scale of abuses increases.
+Below, I demonstrate that, consistent with this logic, information on torture and ill-treatment derived from the State Department reports is the most sensitive to the changing standard of accountability relative to the other event-based data but also all of the other standardsbased categorical indicators as well.